 IPsec Add-on for PCF has the following limitations:

 Due to an issue in Windows Server OS, apps hosted on PAS for Windows cannot route traffic when deployed with the IPsec Add-on for PCF.
-For more information on the issue, see hcsshim in GitHub.
+For more information about the issue, see hcsshim in GitHub.

 Pivotal recommends configuring IPsec to use a self-signed certificate to sign instance certificates.
-Pivotal does not recommend using a certificate signed by a public or third-party CA.
+Pivotal discourages using a certificate signed by a public or third-party CA.